Identity

 Other little clues in my life remind me of this meaning, like :

-- The high incidence of twins in my family
+• The high incidence of twins in my family

 Given that my first name means “harvest field”, it’s not surprising that some of my first encounters with God were outside in my elementary school’s grass fields at recess.

-Calling Experience: Finding Hidden Treasure
+Early Childhood and Calling Experiences: Finding Hidden Treasure

-Fossils: Uncovering the Treasures of the Past and Future
+Fossils: Hidden Treasures of the Past

 “He changes the times and seasons; He removes kings and establishes them.
 He gives wisdom to the wise and knowledge to the discerning.
 22He reveals the deep and hidden things; He knows what lies in darkness, and light dwells with Him.”